'Worth killing over': How a plane mogul dodged US scrutiny | Taiwan News

 WASHINGTON (AP) — When a Kansas strip-mall bank with possible mob ties folded in the mid-1980s, federal authorities investigated whether a shareholder, Iranian-born aviation magnate Farhad Azima, should face criminal charges.

 The probe hit a dead end.
-Azima, a U.S. citizen, essentially had a stay-out-of-jail-free card because of secretive work he had performed for the U.S. government, a former federal prosecutor involved in the case said.
-Azima, a gunrunner later tied to the CIA and the Iran-Contra scandal of the Reagan administration, was never prosecuted.
+Azima, a U.S. citizen, essentially had a get-out-of-jail-free card because of secretive work he had performed for the U.S. government, a former federal prosecutor involved in the case said.
+Azima, a gunrunner later tied to the CIA, was never prosecuted.

-Over decades, Azima has glided among different worlds, flying weapons to the Balkans, selling spy gear to Persian Gulf nations, dealing with a small Midwest bank and navigating Washington's power circles.

-More recently, Azima was involved in a plan that envisioned instigating mass protests in Kuwait to force out its government, apparently on behalf of a disgruntled member of the ruling family.
+More recently, Azima was involved in a plan envisioning mass protests in Kuwait forcing out its government, apparently on behalf of a disgruntled member of the ruling family.

-An Associated Press examination of Azima's past, drawing upon interviews, court filings and a recently obtained collection of tens of thousands of emails his lawyers say was stolen by hackers, reveals a man whose web of international business interests helped him make millions of dollars from federal contracts.
-A former comptroller for one of his firms described the company's work with the CIA.
+An Associated Press examination into his past, drawing upon interviews, court filings and a recently obtained trove of his hacked emails, reveals a man whose web of international business interests helped him make millions from federal contracts.
+A former comptroller for one of his firms also described his company's work with the CIA.

-Azima, who was traveling internationally earlier this month, declined through a spokesman to answer written questions from the AP or to be interviewed.
-He acknowledged his secretive work to his local newspaper last year, while sidestepping some questions about ties to the CIA.
+Through a spokesman, Azima declined to answer written questions from the AP or to be interviewed.
+He acknowledged his secretive work to his local newspaper last year, while sidestepping questions about his ties to the CIA.

 "I've never been employed by the CIA," he told The Kansas City Star, though he acknowledged he may have been indirectly contracted.
 "I've done classified work. .
 It's not working for the KGB or the enemy.
 I'm proud of it."